organizer-network/organizer.network/docs/running/server-setup.md

 # Tutorial for setting up your own instance of organizer.network

-organizer.network is a tool for organizers who might want to have more control over their tools and data. at its core it is open and decentralized messaging platform. the structure of organizer.net allows organizers to create private groups for their community, in order to exchange information.
+organizer.network is a tool for organizers who might want to have more control over their tools and data. at its core it is open and decentralized messaging platform. the structure of organizer.network allows organizers to create private groups for their community, in order to exchange information.

 The public version of the [organizer.network](https://organizer.network/) website is run on a [pm2](http://pm2.keymetrics.io/) behind an [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
 Below you will find instructions for setting this up your own Digital Ocean server.

 ## Disclaimers
 * This tutorial will be based on DigitalOcean.
 This is an easy to use service, but **it costs money**.
 You are welcome to use your preferred hosting service (and to make a small guide for it!)
-* We also make use of [SendGrid](https://sendgrid.com), a free email service
+* We also make use of [SendGrid](https://sendgrid.com), an email-sending service that offers a free plan that allows for sending [100 messages/day](https://sendgrid.com/pricing/)
 * This tutorial relies heavily on the terminal

 ## Step One : setting up the server (using DigitalOcean)